Navtech Conference

 American Pilots’ Association

 Paul was born and raised in Denton, Texas.
 In 1974 he permanently relocated to the Pacific Northwest where he was employed continuously in the tug and barge industry for 16 years.
 From 1980 to 1990 he worked as captain on towing vessels on the Columbia/Willamette/Snake River system.
 He has a wide range of experience on various types of towing vessels but the majority of those years were spent on grain barge tows between Portland, OR and Lewiston, ID.
-For the last 32 years, beginning in 1990, Paul has been a Columbia River Pilot.
+For the last 34 years, beginning in 1990, Paul has been a Columbia River Pilot.
 As a member of the Columbia River Pilots (COLRIP) he served two years as treasurer and was vice president in 1999.
 He was re-elected as vice president in 2006.
-Shortly afterwards he became president and has served continuously in that position since then.
-He was also deeply involved in developing COLRIP’s AIS-based navigation system and continues to work on improvements to that system.
+Shortly afterwards he became president and served in that position for 9 years.
+He was also deeply involved in developing COLRIP’s AIS-based navigation system with the Volpe National Transportation Systems Center in Cambridge, MA.
 He is a past president of the Pacific Northwest Waterways Association, a past chairman of the Lower Columbia Region Harbor Safety Committee and has served on a variety of industry related boards and committees.

 George Burkley